dulaz41/BlockPass/hardhat/README.md

 1. Compile the BlockPass.sol file using a Solidity compiler like Remix or Hardhat.

-2. Deploy the contract to the Polygon network of your choice, ensuring that the constructor is executed during deployment.
+2. Deploy the contract to the Avalanche network of your choice, ensuring that the constructor is executed during deployment.

 3. After successful deployment, make a note of the contract address provided by the deployment tool.